mainmatter/mainmatter.com/_posts/2021-03-15-trying-your-github-actions-locally.md

 [ember-simple-auth](https://github.com/simplabs/ember-simple-auth), to see if the change I had made worked as I intended.
 I wanted to avoid having to make a release for this and see it fail.
-After some digging, I couldn't find a way to do a dry run of the action from Github, but I found [act](https://github.com/nektos/act), a library that lets you run your GitHub Actions locally.
+After some digging, I couldn't find a way to do a dry run of the action from GitHub, but I found [act](https://github.com/nektos/act), a library that lets you run your GitHub Actions locally.